bgokden/veri/README.md

 if a search comes with the same id received, query is rejected to avoid infinite recursions.
 This behaviour will be replaced with cached results and checking timeout.

 Every knn query has a timeout and timeout defines the precision of the result.
 User can trade the precision for time.
 In production users usually want a predictable response time.
 Since every Veri instance keeps a statistically identical in most classification case you will get the same result.

+## High Availability

+Veri has a different way of approaching high availability.
+Veri as a cluster try to use all the memory it is allowed to use.
+If there is enough memory, all the data is replicated to every instance.
+If there is not enough memory, data is split within instances using histogram balancing.
+If memory is nearly full, Veri will reject insertion requests.
+So if you want more high availability, use more instances.
+Currently, it is recommended to use another database for long term storage.
+Usually vector spaces, change over time and only the original data is kept.
+So I didn't implement a direct backend into it.
+Instead, you can regularly insert new data and evict old data.
+So you will keep your vector space up to date.
+Veri can respond queries while data being inserted or deleted, unlike most knn search systems.

 TODO:
 - Add Dump data function to allow machine learning algorithms to get a Sample Space.